Azure/arc_jumpstart_docs/docs/azure_jumpstart_ag/manufacturing/contoso_motors/arc_monitoring_servers/_index.md

 - The last inventory will list any **Defender for Cloud active alerts**:

   ![Screenshot of inventory workbook arc servers and kubernetes clusters](./img/defenderalerts_inventoryworkbook.png)

+## Next steps

+Now that you have successfully completed all of the Contoso Motors scenarios, continue to the next step to learn how to [cleanup the deployment](../cleanup/).